fullstackhero/dotnet-starter-kit/README.md

 ### 0.0.4 RC is available now!

-- Bug fix in Repository / Update method.
-- Endpoint changes for Update / Delete Methods.
-(Postman Collection Updated)
+### 0.0.5 RC Coming Next

-- Fixed bug in Request Logging Middleware.
+- Fixed Password Reset / Forgot
-- Adds default Role (Basic) to any new registered user.
-- Basic User has default View / Search Permissions
-- Code Cleanups
+- Fixed Omnisharp Warnings / Code Cleanup
-- Templated Emails for User Registrations
+- Fixed Repository Method
+- Log Hangfire to Serilog - Thanks [frankyjquintero](https://github.com/frankyjquintero)
+- Extras Hangfire extensions - Thanks [frankyjquintero](https://github.com/frankyjquintero)
+- Hangfire implementation examples - Thanks [frankyjquintero](https://github.com/frankyjquintero)
+- Separate JSON files for each Settings - Thanks [unchase](https://github.com/unchase)
+- Added Events and Handlers via MediatR - Thanks [frankyjquintero](https://github.com/frankyjquintero)

 [View Complete Changelogs.](https://github.com/fullstackhero/dotnet-webapi-boilerplate/blob/main/Changelogs.md)

-This is the first pre-release version of the `fullstackhero .NET WebAPI Boilerplate` package.
+These are the first pre-release versions of the `fullstackhero .NET WebAPI Boilerplate` package.
 Newer versions will be available on a weekly basis with newer updates and patches.
 [Read the getting-started guide for more.](https://fullstackhero.net/dotnet-webapi-boilerplate/general/getting-started/)

 The Release Version is expected to be out by November 2021 as soon as .NET 6 LTS is launched by Microsoft.
 Preview versions of this project are available for Initial Developer Testing.